 - How do I create a profile?

-- Which pictures to put on your profile
+- Deciding which pictures to put on your profile

 - Which picture should be my main profile picture?

-- How do I upload a Show Reel or video to my profile?
+- How do I upload a Show Reel or a YouTube video to my profile?

 - What is a 'playing age range'?